anujnairr/cloud-resume/README.md

 2. Open the project in code editor.
 3. Modify the source code to fit your needs.
 4. Initialize the project with `terraform init`.
-5. You could `terraform plan` and `terraform apply` from local if you have the right AWS provider credentials, otherwise Github Actions would take care of deploying the code.
+5. You could `terraform plan` and `terraform apply` from local if you have the right AWS provider credentials, otherwise GitHub Actions would take care of deploying the code.

 <!-- BEGIN_TF_DOCS -->